How to explain rheumatoid arthritis to kids

 Though you may not feel like it sometimes, it's important to try to maintain a positive attitude when you're a parent with RA.
 Not only will children learn from how you're handling the situation, it's thought by many experts that dealing with chronic illness can strengthen family bonds.

-Joining support groups—online or in real life—may improve your outlook, as can speaking with a doctor about your mental and overall health.
+Joining support groups—online or in real life—may improve your outlook, as can speaking with a healthcare provider about your mental and overall health.
 The Arthritis Foundation's Resource Finder has a database of people and places that can help.

 More On